10 Supplements That Ease Perimenopause Symptoms

 That said, the interest, scientific research into, and demand for perimenopause and menopause supplements is growing, according to a research firm that tracks the industry—in 2023, supplements were 95 percent of this market.
 “Vitamin supplements are very important,” says Neha Lalani, M.D., a board-certified endocrinologist and obesity medicine specialist who practices at Bluebonnet Diabetes & Endocrinology, in Austin, Texas.

-There’s some evidence that certain vitamins can act on perimenopausal symptoms but Lalani stresses their real value is to help with preserving health and helping our bodies function better while undergoing enormous change.
+Some of the most touted supplements for perimenopause, like red clover and wild yam, aren’t backed by much research.
+However, there’s some evidence that certain vitamins and supplements can alleviate perimenopausal symptoms.
+Lalani stresses that their real value is in preserving health and helping our bodies function better while undergoing enormous change.

 So here are the vitamins that can help support your health through perimenopause-related changes, all to keep you healthier and happier for longer.